galblank/nanda-index-prototype/README.md

 # NANDA Index — Working Prototype

+Majority of the boilerplate code was written with Claude Sonnet 4.6 Understanding the whitepaper, arcitecture and the goal of the project NANDA as a whole was my primary objective in order to efficiently execute the assignment.

+Generating keys was used with **cryptography.hazmat.primitives.asymmetric.ed25519** library as can be seen in requirements.txt.
+Visualization of the solution was built using

 A runnable prototype of the **NANDA Index** protocol from the paper [*Beyond DNS: Unlocking the Internet of AI Agents via the NANDA Index and Verified AgentFacts*](https://arxiv.org/abs/2507.14263) (Raskar et al., 2025).